-Barbara gained valuable practical museum experience as associate director at the Newburyport Custom House Maritime Museum.
-She currently serves on the executive board of Experimental Aircraft Association EAA106 as secretary.
+Barbara gained valuable practical museum experience as associate director (interim director) at the Newburyport Custom House Maritime Museum.
+She recently served on the executive board of Experimental Aircraft Association EAA106 as secretary.

 Bud flew rescue and law enforcement missions at six Air Stations around the country and in Puerto Rico, and served as Commanding Officer at Port Angeles, WA.
 He served as Assistant Chief, Public Affairs Division at USCG Headquarters in Washington, DC, Chief, Boating Safety Division and Chief, Search and Rescue Branch for the First USCG District in Boston, Massachusetts.
 He completed his USCG career in 1995 while serving as Commander of USCG Group Woods Hole, MA.

 Bud gained extensive experience as project manager and in public construction when the USCG took over significant portions of the former Otis and Ramey Air Force Bases; the partial reconstruction of the Air Station in Port Angeles, Washington; and overseeing management of capital projects at USCG shore facilities in an eight state region.

 After retirement from the USCG, he became Town Administrator for the Town of Truro on Cape Cod, MA, where he started building municipal facilities including a new library and a new/restored historical Town Hall.
 Subsequently employed as Assistant Director, Public Works Department by the Town of Barnstable, MA, he continued as project manager constructing numerous municipal facilities including a new Harbormaster’s building and the new Hyannis Youth and Community Center.